Burnaby Village Museum and Deer Lake Park in British Columbia

 When class work began, the teacher may have had to help students in as many as eight different grades.
 The students wrote with pens that had to be dipped in an inkwell in order to write.

 Lunch and snacks were carried in tins, baskets, or pieces of cloth.
-Typical foods included apples, cheese, hard boiled eggs, homemade bread, cake, cookies, and sandwiches.
+Typical foods included apples, cheese, hard boiled eggs, homemade bread, sandwiches, cake, and cookies.
 Games during breaks included marbles and hopscotch.

 The Seaforth School holds a popular program for local elementary school children.
 The children play the role of students from the 1920s to help them better understand what life was like at that time.
 They participate in a typical but greatly shortened day.
 (No student is ever expected to sing or say the anthem or the Lord's Prayer if it isn't part of their religion or if they or their family objects to it.)